learningequality/kolibri-docs/docs/install/_rpi.rst

       sudo apt update
       sudo apt install kolibri

-   When asked questions during the installation, it is recommended that you use the default ``pi`` command for running Kolibri because it will have access to USB devices.
+   When asked questions during the installation, it is recommended that you use the default ``pi`` user for running Kolibri because it will have access to USB devices.

 #.
 When the command finishes, open the default browser at http://127.0.0.1:8080 and proceed with the :ref:`setup_initial` of your facility.